SamambaMan/django-payzen/docs/signals.rst

 Signals
 =======

-You may need to automate actions once a payment is received or rejected or if django_payzen cannot read/analyze payzen responses.
+You may need to automate actions once a payment is received or rejected or if django_pypayzen cannot read/analyze payzen responses.
 The following signals allow you to do that.

 .. _signals_payment_success